Cadbury Castle, Somerset: Hillfort

-During the first century BC, additional lines of bank and ditch were constructed, turning it into a hill fort which is now known as the castle.
+During the first century BC, additional lines of bank and ditch were constructed, turning it into a hillfort which is now known as the castle.
 There is evidence that the fort was violently taken around AD 43 and that the defences were further slighted later in the first century after the construction of a Roman army barracks on the hilltop.
 Excavations of the southwest gate in 1968 and 1969 revealed evidence for one or more severe violent episodes associated with weaponry and destruction by fire.
 Leslie Alcock believed this to have been dated to around AD 70, whereas Richard Tabor argues for a date associated with the initial invasion around AD 43 or 44.
 Michael Havinden states that it was the site of vigorous resistance by the Durotriges and Dobunni to the second Augusta Legion under the command of Vespasian.
 There was significant activity at the site during the late third and fourth centuries, which may have included the construction of a Romano-British temple.